ruhui0806/Dev-Academy-Pre-Assignment/README.md

 # Dev-Academy-Preassignment

+# Description:

-This is a repo for Dev Academy: Helsinki city bike app (Dev Academy pre-assignment)
+This is a repo for dev academy 2023 exercise: Helsinki city bike app (Dev Academy pre-assignment).
+Below are the details of the exercise:

+---